chpancrate/ocrpy_project69/README.md

 ## Users and passwords

-Some users are setup, they can be found in the file users.txt at the root of the project.
+Some users are setup, they can be found in the file users.txt in the authentication folder.